Albrtito/ObsidianNotes/02 - Atomic/1727428451 - Definition - TCP.md

 #Duda: Are we, at any point, reusing the byte numbers?
 If a message has to many bytes arent we just incrementing the header on and on and on?
 Are there any “infinite messages”?

 ## Bi-Directional communication:
-Al contrario que en los protocolos básicos de comunicación reliabely, TCP admits a bi-directoinal communication.
-This means that botht the sender and reciever can interchange placed and become the reciever and sender.
+Al contrario que en los protocolos básicos de comunicación reliabely, TCP admits a bi-directional communication.
+This means that botht the sender and reciever can interchange places and become the reciever and sender.

 This feature is really nice, but we **only care** about the **piggybacking** that can be done in a message.
 This piggybacking means that **both the acknowledgment and the message are going to travel together**.